 Some signs of a dislocated rib depend on how the rib was dislocated.
 Common symptoms include:

 - Painful sneezing and coughing

 One of the best and most effective treatments for subluxated and dislocated ribs is chiropractic care.
 Once its certain that the rib is out of place, the chiropractor will begin performing various techniques to loosen the area, making the muscles more flexible.

 This can be achieved by performing a soft-tissue massage.
 Then they will pop the rib back into place with a firm and gentle push.
-You may be needed to be stabilized to allow the area to heal, so acquiring a rib belt is your best bet.
 The treatment is usually not so painful, compared to the actually dislocated rib.